Understanding Why We Sometimes Ask for the Wrong Solution — Financial Minimalist Plan Tacoma, WA

 If you don’t teach your kids how to make smart financial decisions, the world will teach them how to make fast ones.

 They’ll grow up thinking the goal is to make more, spend more, and start over every month.
+Show them instead that real financial power comes from structure — not from shortcuts.

 “Teach them to control their flow before the world convinces them to lose it.”